nyxlib/nyx-webpack-plugin/README.md

 # Using nyx-webpack-plugin

-In the poject root directory, create `webpack.config.js`:
+In the project root directory, create `webpack.config.js`:
 ```js
 /*--------------------------------------------------------------------------------------------------------------------*/